Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

-The structural consistency of the physical path enables an explicit definition of the modular conjugation $J_{\tilde{\mathcal{N}}(s)}$ and the strongly continuous unitary path:
+Leveraging the structural consistency established in Theorem~\ref{thm:CanonicalProperties}, we now proceed to construct the unitary recovery operator.
+Since the image $\tilde{\mathcal{N}}(s)$ forms a valid von Neumann subalgebra for all $s \in [0, 1]$, the associated modular objects are well-defined along the entire trajectory.
+This allows us to explicitly define the modular conjugation $J_{\tilde{\mathcal{N}}(s)}$ and, consequently, the strongly continuous unitary path:

-This specific construction represents the continuous counterpart to the operational realization of the discrete information recovery process discussed in~\cite{vdHV} and summarized in Sec.~\ref{sec:2.2}.
-Applying the logic established in Step 3 of the protocol, the modular conjugation acts as a teleportation map at each $s$, relocating the instantaneous relative commutant $\tilde{\mathcal{N}}(s)' \cap \tilde{\mathcal{M}}$ to the corresponding basic extension's commutant $\tilde{\mathcal{M}}' \cap \tilde{\mathcal{M}}_1(s)$, where
+This construction represents the continuous, field-theoretic counterpart to the discrete information recovery protocols discussed in~\cite{vdHV} and summarized in Sec.~\ref{sec:2.2}.
+Following the logic established in Step 3 of the protocol, the operator $\tilde{U}(s)$ acts as a dynamic teleportation map.
+At each instant $s$, the combined action of the modular conjugations relocates the information from the instantaneous relative commutant $\tilde{\mathcal{N}}(s)' \cap \tilde{\mathcal{M}}$ to the dual relative commutant $\tilde{\mathcal{M}}' \cap \tilde{\mathcal{M}}_1(s)$, within the extension defined by the Jones basic construction:

-Consequently, the flow generated by $\tilde{U}(s)$ explicitly implements this transport: it progressively decodes the information hidden in the relative commutant sector, mapping it back into the decodable sector, thereby effectively reversing the coarse-graining induced by the inclusion.
-Crucially, the analytic nature of the Haagerup–Kosaki interpolation guarantees the boundary conditions $\tilde{U}(0) = \mathbf{1}$ and $\tilde{U}(1) = U_{\tilde{\Gamma}}$, ensuring that the path continuously connects the identity to the target canonical shift.
+Physically, the flow generated by $\tilde{U}(s)$ explicitly implements this transport: it progressively decodes the information hidden in the relative commutant sector, mapping it back into the decodable sector, thereby effectively reversing the coarse-graining induced by the inclusion.
+Crucially, the analytic nature of the Haagerup–Kosaki interpolation guarantees the boundary conditions $\tilde{U}(0) = \mathbf{1}$ and $\tilde{U}(1) = \tilde{U}_{\Gamma}$, ensuring that the path continuously connects the identity to the target canonical shift.